Partnership area: 869,822 ha

-The Olkola Aboriginal Corporation was successful in securing one of the largest transfers of Aboriginal freehold land in Australia’s history when legal title for 5 pastoral properties, totalling 869,822 hectares, was handed back to the Olkola People in December 2014.
+The Olkola Aboriginal Corporation secured one of the largest transfers of Aboriginal freehold land in Australia’s history.
+Legal title for 5 pastoral properties totalling 869,822 hectares was handed back to the Olkola People in 2014.

-Their journey has not been one of waiting for a determination, they've asserted their traditional rights in all their dealings with Government, not-for-profit and commercial partnerships to secure an economic base which supports strong culture, strong country and a strong future for all Olkola People.
+Their journey has not been one of waiting for a determination – they've asserted their traditional rights in all their dealings with Government, not-for-profit and commercial partnerships.

 The Olkola – Bush Heritage Partnership

-With the return of country comes great responsibility for Olkola to manage and protect their lands autonomously by and for the Olkola people.
-It was a strategic decision by the Olkola Aboriginal Corporation to seek out the right partners to work with to achieve their cause.
-The Olkola – Bush Heritage partnership supports Olkola’s vision to actively manage and take care of their lands now and for future generations.
+With the return of country came great responsibility for Olkola to manage and protect their lands.
+It was a strategic decision by the Olkola Aboriginal Corporation to seek out the right partners to work with.
+Our partnership supports their vision to actively manage and take care of their lands now and for future generations.

 Bush Heritage has supported the community consultation and development of the Olkola Healthy Country Plan, which steers the direction for investment, land management and conservation activities and details strategies to keep people, country and culture strong.